CatsSomeCat/PrattCalc-Discord-Bot/README.md

 - **Comment Support**: Both line (`//`) and block (`/* */`) comments
 - **Functions & Procedures**: Define reusable code with `fn` and `proc` keywords

+### Discord Slash Commands

+PrattCalc implements the following slash commands:

+- `/evaluate <expression>` - Calculate the result of a mathematical expression
+- `/execute <code>` - Run multiline code blocks with complex logic
+- `/help <topic>` - Get help on a specific topic or general usage information
+- `/vars` - List all currently defined variables in your session
+- `/clear` - Clear all variables and history in your current session
+- `/statistics` - Display bot statistics and system information

 Additionally, you can right-click on any message containing code and select "Apps > Execute Code" to run the code in the message.

 ## Technical Implementation